 Can I Be Fired For Blowing The Whistle On My Employer?

 Terminating an employee for blowing the whistle is against the law.
 However, you have likely determined your employer has few qualms with breaking the law, so it is worthwhile to take steps to protect yourself.
 Our attorneys can help you file a whistleblower claim properly and confidentially, doing everything possible to protect your career.

 This depends on the type of fraud or wrongdoing the employer has committed.
-It is not unusual for these claims to reveal an employer has essentially stolen hundreds of thousands or even millions of dollars.
+It is not unusual for these claims to reveal an employer has essentially stolen multimillions of dollars.
 The whistleblower stands to get a percentage of the money recovered by the government.
-Justice is often well-rewarded, and we take care to make certain all calculations are accurate so you get everything you deserve.
+Our clients have received millions of dollars as their relator share of the proceeds obtained for the government.
+Justice is often well-rewarded, and we take care to advocate for the maximum whistleblower share so you get everything you deserve.

 This depends on the specifics of the case.
-While we strive for efficiency, it is important to us that we are thorough and the full extent of the fraud or wrongdoing is unveiled.
+While we strive for efficiency, it is important to us that we are thorough, and the full extent of the fraud or wrongdoing is unveiled.
 Your employer may have been doing this for many years.
-Likewise, it may take time to build a strong claim.
+Likewise, it may take time to build a strong claim, yet the first-to-file rule requires filing as soon as possible.
 We will protect you through every step of the process.

 You have likely discovered the wide array of terms used in these cases.
-Whistleblowing is the umbrella term used to describe reporting any act of wrongdoing on the part of an employer.
+Whistleblowing is the umbrella term used to describe reporting any act of wrongdoing on the part of a company.
 Qui Tam refers specifically to whistleblower claims filed under the False Claims Act.
 The False Claims Act specifically addresses claims of fraud or misconduct with government funds.